emmercm/www/src/blog/using-font-awesome-with-metalsmith.md

 ### Why not use a CDN?

 This is a pretty obvious question, and a completely valid one.
-There's a lot of advantages to using a CDN:
+There are a lot of advantages to using a CDN:

 - Edge servers closer to the visitor decrease download times.
 - Reduced bandwidth costs on your primary server.
 - Visitors may already have the assets cached from visiting a different site.

-But there's also a number of reasons to not use a CDN:
+But there are also a number of reasons to not use a CDN:

 - Having fixed package versions allows for reproducible builds.
 - After a one time package install it allows for entirely offline builds.